YOUR ULTIMATE GUIDE

 I apply the above strategies to my minutes taking, if you have any other strategic tips let me know in the comments below! ⤵️

 Hi there, I'm Renata, welcome to my blog!
-I started my full-time Virtual Assistant career in 2021.
+I started my full-time online career in 2021 as a Virtual Assistant.
 My mission is to "Elevate the Executive!", to help my clients achieve balance and improve their productivity through my reliable and efficient assistance on both personal and professional levels!
 I am happy to share with you here my story on how I started, some tips & tricks and more...